About Responsible Tourism

 About the Africa Coastal Odyssey

-The aim of the Africa Coastal Odyssey is to recce the Walk4Africa walkathon routes while supporting the United Nations Decade on Ecosystem Restoration by uncovering stories on the topic along the coastlines of Africa.
+The purpose of the Africa Coastal Odyssey expedition is to follow the Walk4Africa walkathon routes while uncovering stories on the topics of responsible tourism and environmental impact while walking the coastlines of Africa.

-And so the Odyssey will continue along the Angola coastline in 2022, covering all 40 countries over a period of ten years to end back at the southern tip of Africa in 2030.SOUTH AFRICA ODDYSSEY NAMIBIA ODDYSSEY
+And so the Odyssey will continue along the Angola coastline in 2023, covering all 40 countries over a period of nine years to end back at the southern tip of Africa in 2030.SOUTH AFRICA ODDYSSEY NAMIBIA ODDYSSEY

 About the Odyssey Journalism